SFDO-Tooling/CumulusCI/docs/features.rst

 Working With Errors
 ===================
 Errors happen!
-That's why our team strives to provide our users with both options and commands that allow for efficiently working with them when they occur.
+That's why our team strives to provide our users with options for efficiently working with them when they occur.

 The ``--debug`` Argument
 ------------------------